Learn about actual and potential costs

 What is the average yearly maintenance cost for projects of similar scope as ours?

 If I already have a process control system, can I integrate safety instrumented controls?
 How reliable is this compared to independent safety instrumented control systems?

-How often does a system fail due to faulty equipment?
+How often does a system design by your teams fail due to faulty equipment?

-What are the average lifetime of your safety instrumented control systems?
+What is the average life span of your safety instrumented control systems?

 What other metrics do you provide customers to assess service reliability?